Good faith: Law

-Employment efforts
+Employment qualification

 Bona fide occupational qualifications (employer's good faith effort) are qualities or attributes that employers are allowed to consider when making decisions on the hiring and retaining of employees.
 An employer's good faith effort is used as an evaluation tool by the jurisdiction during the annual program review process to determine an employer's level of commitment to the reduction goals of the Washington State's Commute Trip Reduction Law.
 United States federal and state governments are required by affirmative action (and other such laws) to look for disabled, minority, female, and veteran business enterprises when bidding public jobs.
 Good faith effort law varies from state to state and even within states depending on the awarding department of the government.
 Most good faith effort requires advertising in state certified publications, usually a trade and a focus publication.
 Other countries such as Canada have similar programs.

 In wikis

-Public wikis depend on implicitly or explicitly assuming that its users are acting in good faith.
+Public wikis depend on their editors acting in good faith.
 Wikipedia's principle Assume Good Faith (often abbreviated AGF) has been a stated guideline since 2005.
 It has been described as "the first principle in the Wikipedia etiquette".
 According to one study of users' motives for contributing to Wikipedia, "while participants have both individualistic and collaborative motives, collaborative (altruistic) motives dominate."